kgrozdanovski/pgvector/README.md

 pipelines which build Docker images.

-We aim to provide images for all flavors found in the [official repo](https://hub.docker.com/_/postgres) which make sense to us - currently this includes all Alpine versions for Postgres 16+.
+We aim to provide images for all flavors found in the [official repo](https://hub.docker.com/_/postgres) which make sense to us - currently this includes all Base, Alpine and Bullseye major versions for Postgres 12+.